VideosWorks/imgui-ffmpeg-opengl/README.md

 Webcam highly recommended and extensively tested:

 - Logitech C920 :+1: (30 frames per second, but requires good light)
-- Logitech C922 :+1: (ask for a good light)
+- Logitech C922 (needs a good light)
 - Logitech Brio 4K :+1: (60 or 30 frames per second 720p, but needs USB 3.0 to work (+ needs a good light))
-- Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (asks for a good light)
+- Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (needs a good light)

 Operating system: tested on Windows 7 and Win 10 64-bit (a 32 bits version forwin7+ is available, but on demand only).